-"Whale Harbor served up another great event," stated tournament director Dianne Harbaugh."
-The mini seafood buffet on the kick off night was fantastic."
-The awards banquet was hand served by the exceptional staff at Wahoo's restaurant.
+"Whale Harbor served up another great event," stated tournament director Dianne Harbaugh, "everyone loved the new facility and the food."
+The silent auction on Thursday night raised much needed money for the Charter Boat Association's IRMA relief fund, raising money for local captains and mates in need.
 The Islamorada Sailfish Tournament is the primary fund raiser for the Islamorada Charter Boat Association.
 The Islamorada Sailfish Tournament will continue the fight to preserve and protect the fabulous fishing in the Florida Keys.
-More information on the Islamorada Sailfish Tournament can be found on the web site www.islamoradasailfishtournament.com
+More information on the Islamorada Sailfish Tournament can be found on our web site: www.islamoradasailfishtournament.com